1. Begin building human development alliances and other consultative processes that embrace the full range of key external partners.

 - Establish contacts with a broad spectrum of practitioners, researchers, policy theorists, statistics agencies and statistics experts, academic leaders, professional associations, and other experts.

-- The participation of other stakeholders — local communities (for example, through focus groups), academic leaders, local government officials, civil society organizations, social workers, rural associations, representatives of marginalized population groups, labour, policy makers and parliamentarians, local media, the private sector and so on — is equally important for information sharing, the full consideration of policy options and the implementation of recommendations.
+- The participation of other stakeholders — local communities (for example, through focus groups), local government officials, civil society organizations, social workers, rural associations, representatives of marginalized population groups, labour, policy makers and parliamentarians, local media, the private sector and so on — is equally important for information sharing, the full consideration of policy options and the implementation of recommendations.
 (See the research and analysis modules for more detail.)

 - Links should also be established with Millennium Development Goals Report processes and with the Poverty Reduction Strategy Paper process.